Never Ceases to Amaze Me

 "Never Ceases to Amaze Me" is a song by New Zealand art rock group Split Enz.
 It was released in September 1982 as the third single from their album, Time and Tide.

-The video clip was shot in a zoo and featured Tim Finn as a groundskeeper, with the rest of the band in Star Trek style uniforms.
+The music video was shot in a zoo and featured band leader Tim Finn as a groundskeeper, showing the rest of the band, who have emerged from a futuristic spacecraft in Starfleet-style uniforms, around the zoo.

 Track listing

 Released as 7" vinyl record in Australia only.